Accessibility statement

 Technical information about this website’s accessibility

-Dorset and Devon & Cornwall Recruitment Team is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The Digital Media unit is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below.
+This website is compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.

 How we tested this website